We truly rely on Commencement volunteers to ensure the day’s event runs smoothly and the atmosphere is enjoyable for our graduates and their guests.

 Guest usher - Answer general questions (restrooms, refreshments, etc.); direct guests to available seats.

-- Faculty services - Help participating faculty locate rented regalia, straighten hoods, manage check-in procedures and line up faculty for the processional.
+- Faculty services - Help participating faculty locate regalia, straighten hoods, manage check-in procedures and line up faculty for the processional.
 You will have guidance and assistance from a Physical Facilities representative.

 - Lost and found/Lost child - Staff the lost and found/lost child booth on the concourse level.
 Serve as a point of contact between University Police, parent and child should a child become separated from his/her parent.
 One position available per shift.